ousia/ousia.github.com/about.md

 I’m afraid I don’t spend much time updating my website.
 I don’t have much time avaiable for this task.

+Just in case it’s relevant to you, I’m not social on internet (except for coding).
+I don’t have time for that.
+And I value my privacy too much to expose myself to a whole planet (of strangers).

 The basic idea of this website is to make available resources that may be interesting (and useful) to other people.

-Just in case it’s relevant to you, I’m not social on internet (except for coding).
-I don’t have either time for that.

 By the way, excuse my English, if sometimes is broken (I’m not a native speaker).